 - Marriage Celebrant Services

-- Wedding Tips
+- Wedding Planning

 - Marriage Vows

-Step 3: Select Relevant Category Titles
+Step 3: Choose Relevant Category Topics

 For example, the screenshot below shows Google’s estimates for the average number of monthly searches for each of the sample keywords …

-Step 4: Set Up Your WP Categories
+Step 4: Set Up Your Post Categories

-(Organize your content by categories)
+(Organize content with categories)

 (Posts Menu – Categories)

-This opens the ‘Categories’ screen …
+This brings you to the ‘Categories’ panel …

-(WP Post Categories panel – Add New Category)
+(Categories panel – Add New Category)

 (Post Categories screen – Add New Category fields)

-Click the ‘Add New Category’ button when done to add your new category …
+Click Add New Category when done to add the new category …

 You can also create “nested’ or hierarchical categories for your posts …

-To create nested categories, add a “child” category and then select a “parent” category from the ‘Parent’ drop-down menu …
+To create nested categories, add a “child” category and then select a “parent” category from the ‘Parent’ drop down menu …

-(Creating nested categories in WordPress)
+(Adding nested categories to WordPress)